ava11235/IT121/README.md

 * Credits: 5

 ## Course Description
-Examines computer programming theory and basics with the use of JavaScript language.
-Uses a hands-on approach to building interactive websites with JavaScript and demonstrates how to simplify the web development process with the use of  jQuery.
-Prereq: IT 161 with a grade of 2.0 or higher or permission.
+Covers advanced Object Programming concepts and their application in a mobile environment.
+Includes OOP inheritance, interfaces, and good design principles.
+Covers installation and configuration of Android Studio and SDK.
+Develop a use interface design, write Java code (or Kotlin) code to work with an activity, work with layouts, widgets and handle events.
+Work with themes and styles.
+Create a simple mobile application.
+Prereq: IT 211 with a 2.0 or higher.

 ## Course Outcomes

 Upon successfully completing this course students will have conceptual and practical knowledge of the following areas:

-* Learn what a JavaScript is, how to create one, and how to write scripts for web pages.
-* Learn programming fundamentals including variables,operators, functions, arrays,  how they are implemented and used in JavaScript programs.
-* Learn Object Oriented programming concepts and apply OOP techniques in your programs.
-* Apply control structures such as decisions and loops to alter programming flow.
-* Learn how to manipulate the DOM with  JavaScript.
-* Add Events to a website
+* Successfully install Android Studio
+* Develop Android simple apps with Android Studio
+*	Develop the User Interface and write the Java code for an app
+* Test and debug Android apps
-* Work with AJAX and JSON
+* Work with layouts and widgets
-* Use the popular jQuery library and jQuery Plugins to simplify web development
-* Gain basic understanding of JavaScript APIs and Frameworks
-* Apply error handling and debugging
+* Handle events
-* Learn how to enhance and validate forms
+* Incorporate themes and styles

 ## Required materials
 ZyBooks Digital textbook

-1. Sign in or create an account at [learn.zybooks.com](https://learn.zybooks.com/)
+1. Sign in or create an account at learn.zybooks.com
-2. Enter zyBook code: SEATTLECENTRALIT121MeredithWinter2021
+2. Enter zyBook code: SEATTLECENTRALIT216MeredithSpring2021
 3. Subscribe

 ## Software we will use in class

-A code editor such as https://code.visualstudio.com/

-A web server to host your JavaScript projects.
-A free option is https://pages.github.com/
+Android Studio (Installation and use will be covered in class)

 ## Evaluation
 Will be based on
-Weekly Coding Assignments and Participation Activities Final coding project  100 points
+Weekly Coding Assignments 100 points
+Weekly Participation Activities 20 points
+Might also include Graded Discussions 10 points

 ## Homework Assignments and Grading